 The Administrative Office conducts business from offices in Philadelphia and the Harrisburg area.
-In addition to the court administrator's office, the departments in Philadelphia include Policy Research, Legal, and Judicial Services and Court-Related Education.
-The deputy court administrator's office is located in Mechanicsburg, just south of Harrisburg, and includes Communications/Legislative Affairs, Administrative Services and Payroll.
-Also found in Mechanicsburg are the Finance, Human Resources and Judicial Automation Departments.
-The Judicial Programs Department (formerly Court Management) has offices at both sites.
+In addition to the court administrator's office, the departments in Philadelphia include Policy and Research, Legal, and Judicial Services and Court-Related Education.
+The deputy court administrator's office is located in Mechanicsburg, just south of Harrisburg, and includes Communications/Legislative Affairs, Administrative Services, Payroll and Judicial Security.
+Also found in Mechanicsburg are the Finance, Human Resources, Judicial Automation and Judicial Education Departments.
+The Judicial Programs Department (formerly Court Management) has offices at both locations.